05 Apr Engineering Opportunities: What Types of Engineering Jobs Are Out There

 Yes, there is a difference computer engineer and software engineers.
 Software engineers use a more analytical approach and different tech skills, like expert knowledge of programming languages to develop computer programs and make sure that software is functional according to what their client or customer needs.
 They help design, test, and develop the programs to meet those needs.
 They are constantly ensuring that their programs run smooth by running maintenance and testing on them, as well as offering or recommending certain upgrades for existing systems and programs.

 Not sure what direction to go for engineering opportunities?
-Scion Technical Staffing can get you started!
+Scion Technology Staffing can get you started!